-4.6 Conclusion and Commission draft decision
+4.6 Commission's draft decision

-The existing Rules framework does not prohibit customers from transferring on the use of a suite of meter read options.
+The existing provisions do not prohibit customers from transferring on the use of a suite of meter read options.
 This includes estimated reads generated in accordance with the Metrology procedures and customer self reads.

-The Commission considers the clarifications posed by AEMO for clause 21 (1) and 21 (3A) regarding their application and use for billing purposes are best made in this rule determination and do not require any changes to the NER.
+The Commission's draft decision considered the clarifications posed by AEMO for clause 21 (1) and 21 (3A) regarding their application and use for billing purposes were best made in the rule determination and did not make any changes to the NERR.